sethfair/logseq-atlas-theme/README.md

 * activate theme
   * click the three dots in the upper right corner
   * click on themes
-  * select Atlas Theme / Light
+  * select Atlas Theme: Light or Atlas Theme: Dark

 ## License